Azure-Samples/ama-update-sample/README.md

 To update an Azure Managed Application instance, you can send a POST request to the `deployment` function deployed in the publisher's backend.
 The body of the request should be a json with the `applicationId` of the Azure Managed Application instance to be updated, and the full name of the docker image to deploy in the `image` field.
 During the backend deployment phase, a sample image was deployed in the publisher's backend, so you can use that image for the update.
 The image is `<prefix>acr.azurecr.io/ama-update-sample-resources:<tag>` and can be found in the publisher's Container Registry.

 When a new deployment is triggered in the Managed Resource Group, the `events` function will be triggered.
 This function will add a new entry in the Cosmos DB database with the `applicationId` and the `image` of the deployment.

+> This step is invoked manually in this setup, but in an actual deployment system, it would be automatically called when the deployment is completed (and the command URL is sent to the Publisher).

 ## Cleaning up the publisher's backend